edouardpoitras/osm-geo-mapper/README.md

 `data_structure` is used to access the various GeoTiles by coordinates.
 This data structure is thread-safe due to the `Arc<RwLock<>>` wrapper.
 Use `OSMGeoMapper::atomic_clone(&self)` or `OSMGeoMapper.data_structure.clone()` directly when sending it to another thread.
 Use `OSMGeoMapper::get/get_real()` or `data_structure.read()/try_read()` or `data_structure.write()/try_write()` to lock the resource for read/write purposes.

 `coordinates` holds x/y coordinates of the address (if `OSMGeoMapper::from_address` was used) or to the lat/lon initially provided.
-They are no longer in the original lat/lon format but in the data structure's coordinate system (each step is 100,000th of a degree, or roughly one meter).
+They are no longer in the original lat/lon format but in the data structure's coordinate system (each step is 100,000th of a degree, or roughly one meter at the equator).

 `radius` is the chosen radius for the original fetching of data (if `OSMGeoMapper::from_address` or `OSMGeoMapper::from_lat_lon` was used).